Journal of Sanskrit & Indic Research

 • Authorship should accurately reflect individual contributions.

-• Any potential conflicts of interest must be disclosed.
+• Any potential conflicts of interest must be disclosed at the time of submission.

 Responsibilities of Editors